FrancisKarani14/smart-goal-planner/README.md

 **Smart Goal Planner**

-A simple application for a fintech that Allows users to set Specific saving goals. and make savings.
-One can see the the number of goals set, update a goal, delete an goal, and add a goal.
+A simple application for a fintech that allows users to set Specific saving goals. and make savings.
+One can see the number of goals set, update a goal, delete a goal, and add a goal.

 **Freatures**

 > Aform

-> A functining delete and update button to manipulate goals
+> A functioning delete and update button to manipulate goals

-> Automatic Calender setting
+> Automatic Calendar setting

-> An automatically set ammount of money saved
+> An automatically set amount of money saved

 > An automatically set Number of goals

-**Tachnologies used**
+**Technologies used**

 -CSS